crawlcore/scp-protocol/scp_specification.md

 The optional `schema` field allows sites to include Schema.org structured data for enhanced search results and semantic understanding.

 **When to use:**

+The `schema` field SHOULD be used when Schema.org defines a standardized type for the content.
+Common examples include:
 - **Products**: Add pricing, ratings, availability, brand information
 - **Recipes**: Include ingredients, cooking time, nutrition information
 - **Events**: Provide dates, locations, ticket information